rdiez/Tools/MountWindowsShares/README.txt

 Run the script with "unmount" as its first and only argument in order to disconnect from your Windows shares.

+Run mount-windows-shares-sudo.sh with "sudoers" in order to generate entries suitable for config file /etc/sudoers, so that you do not need to type your sudo password every time.

 Before mounting or unmounting a network connection, these scripts check whether it is currently mounted or not.
 If nothing else, these scripts can serve as code examples on how to parse /proc/mounts and the GVFS/FUSE